Akkadu/Akkadu_Challenges/back-end-engineer/README.md

 - 📫 [Postman](https://www.postman.com/) API collection
 - 🗄 Database with persistant data

-*NOTE: Feel free to use boilerplates or starter code according to your preference (we would use [create-nuxt-app][create-nuxt-app] or [express-generator][express-generator], you can use whatever you're comfortable with, as long as the challenge is completed to the specification)*
+*NOTE: Feel free to use boilerplates or starter code according to your preference (we would use [express-generator][express-generator], you can use whatever you're comfortable with, as long as the challenge is completed to the specification)*

 ## Open a PR